 Presqu’ile Provincial Park is situated along Lake Ontario just west of Prince Edward County.
 Presqu’ile in French means “almost island” as it is joined to the mainland by an extremely narrow piece of land.
 It is open year-round and contains one of the largest wetlands along the lake.
 Presqu’ile also has a long sandy beach making this an ideal spot to swim, hike, and camp.

-We’ve been to Presqu’ile twice:
+We’ve been to Presqu’ile the following times:

 Presqu’ile offers 16km of trails that wind through the various habitats in the park, including forests, wetlands and sand dunes.